com-lihaoyi/geny/readme.md

 to access the first few elements of the iterator, and never exhausts it.

-Although `geny.Generator` is not part of the normal collections hierarchy, the API i intentionally modelled after that of `scala.Iterator` and should be mostly drop-in, with conversion functions provided where you need to interact with APIs using the standard Scala collections.
+Although `geny.Generator` is not part of the normal collections hierarchy, the API is intentionally modelled after that of `scala.Iterator` and should be mostly drop-in, with conversion functions provided where you need to interact with APIs using the standard Scala collections.